kubeedge/kubeedge/docs/proposals/mapper-redesign.md

 ## Proposal
 ### Assumption
-The configmap is supposed to be static and only be read when mapper starts.
+The configmap is supposed to be static and only be read when the mapper starts.
 The reason is:
 1. The process to track the change of configmap is complex.
 Either device twin or mapper has to deal with this configmap change.
-Device twin will also send many changing messages to mapper to.
+Device twin will also send many changing messages to the mapper.
 Mapper has to receive these messages and also the messages are not enough to get all information and will read the configmap file for more info.
-The process above makes the routine be complex.
+The process above makes the routine complex.
 2. For one node, devices combined to it are almost stable, the change should be minor, so the device configmap is almost unchangeable.
 The value to deal with this change is minor.
 3. Furthermore, we could process the configmap change with K8S style method: restart the container which is easy and simple.